 What's the best cream for eczema on legs?

 The best cream is one that addresses inflammation, microbiome balance, and barrier hydration together, and is safe for long-term daily use.
-Among OTC eczema cream options, SmartLotion is one of the few formulations designed to cover all three pillars in a single product across mild, moderate, and severe presentations and across age groups.
+Look for formulations that combine anti-inflammatory action with moisturizing and microbiome-supporting ingredients.
 Plain hydrocortisone or plain moisturizer alone usually leaves at least one pillar unaddressed.

 References